yegor256/blog/_drafts/debugging.md

 ---

 [Debugging](https://en.wikipedia.org/wiki/Debugging)
-is "a process or running a program/method interactively, breaking execution flow after each statement and showing..."
-It is a very useful technique ... of a bad programmer.
-Or of an old programmer, who is still writing procedural code in C. Object-oriented programmers never debug their code &mdash; they write unit tests.
+is "a process of running a program/method interactively, breaking execution flow after each statement and showing ..."
+It is a very useful technique ... for a bad programmer.
+Or an old programmer who is still writing procedural code in C. Object-oriented programmers never debug their code &mdash; they write unit tests.
 My point here is that unit testing is a technique that completely replaces debugging.